Food Safety Level 1

 Food Safety Hazards

-We look at the food safety hazards and risks, which can arise in the stages from delivering food to serving it to the public.
+We look at the food hazards and risks, which can arise in the stages from delivering food to serving it to the public.
 You’ll learn about the potential risks of micro organisms, allergens and contamination

-Food safety hazards occur in a variety of ways and at different stages of processing, packaging, delivering, serving and storing.
+Food hazards occur in a variety of ways and at different stages of processing, packaging, delivering, serving and storing.
 Food safety risks arise when food handlers do not follow the correct processes around personal hygiene or food safety management.

 Contamination hazards can cause very serious food safety issues.
 These hazards can be physical, chemical, allergenic or biological, or may very well be a mixture of two or more of these contaminants.